 “This expansion of the IIT will enable many more of our patients to take part in ground-breaking trials,” said Caroline Clarke, chief executive of the Royal Free London NHS Foundation Trust.
 “The important work that will go on in the Pears Building will contribute not only to the health and wellbeing of our local community but also be a world-leading centre for understanding the human immune system.”

 “None of this would have been possible without the incredible generosity of visionary philanthropists, including the Pears Foundation, who have supported this initiative from the outset,” said Jon Spiers, chief executive of the Royal Free Charity.

 Part of the community

-The Pears Building will include a café open to the public and hold regular events providing opportunities for the local and wider community to interact with the scientists leading this important research into the human immune system.
+The Pears Building includes a café open to the public and with capacity to hold regular events, providing opportunities for the local and wider community to interact with the scientists leading this important research into the human immune system.

 Contact and media

 We are happy to help you with any enquiries you have about what we’re up to, or to provide contacts for any of our partners in this project.